theoboldalex/theoboldalex.github.io/content/posts/terraform_in_five_minutes.md

 ## Wrapping up

 Terraform is a nice and simple tool for building cloud infrastructure and is more declarative than competitors AWS CDK and Pulumi.
-I'm not sure whether I prefer Terraform over CDK yet but it is certainly more flexible, being able to used outside of the AWS ecosystem.
+I'm not sure whether I prefer Terraform over CDK yet but it is certainly more flexible, being able to be used outside of the AWS ecosystem.
+One thing to note is that you will usually be deploying your terraform plan via a pipeline rather than firing off commands from your terminal YMMV but I have found
+CDK to be just as simple, if not more so to run in a pipeline than terraform.

 You can find the accompanying code to this post [here](https://github.com/theoboldalex/terraform_in_5_mins)